-In the State of New Jersey approximately 10% of all homes are in foreclosure.
-That number may rise dramatically, however our firm can help to prevent you from becoming part of that statistic.
+In the State of New Jersey, approximately 10% of all homes are in foreclosure.
+That number may rise dramatically, however, our firm can help to prevent you from becoming part of that statistic.

-Today one of the leading cause of bankruptcy is people who have medical insurance that does not cover all their medical expenses.
+Today one of the leading causes of bankruptcy is people who have medical insurance that does not cover all their medical expenses.
 Nothing else is a cause for bankruptcies over the last few years as unpaid medical expenses.

 The other leading cause of bankruptcy is when people who were victims of the economy lose their high-paying jobs or other types of employment and can no longer pay their bills leading to a downward spiral.